Jdorri/rl-medical/examples/LandmarkDetection/DQN/FAIDON_forReadMe.txt

 TL:

-The variable groups are(as specifed in the report)
+The variable groups are (as specifed in the report)

 CNN: all convolutuional layers
 FC: all fully connected layers
-FC_intermetiate: All fully connected layers excluding the final one
+FC_intermediate: All fully connected layers excluding the final one
 FC_final: Only the final fully connected layer

 to use transfer learning you specify the argument --transferModel which as argument takes the path to a model followed by and optional list of variable groups to transfer after the path.
 Specifying no groups will tranfer everything.

 The below command will transfer from model data/models/DQN_multiscale_brain_mri_point_pc_ROI_45_45_45/model-60000 and transfers groups CNN and FC.
-The list of variable froups can be any combo of the groups listed above.
+The list of variable groups can be any combo of the groups listed above.

-python DQN.py --task train --algo DQN --gpu 0 --files './data/filenames/local/brain_train_files_new_paths.txt' './data/filenames/local/brain_train_landmarks_new_paths.txt'
---type 'BrainMRI' --HITL False --transferModel data/models/DQN_multiscale_brain_mri_point_pc_ROI_45_45_45/model-600000 CNN FC
+python DQN.py --task train --algo DQN --gpu 0 --files './data/filenames/local/brain_train_files_new_paths.txt' './data/filenames/local/brain_train_landmarks_new_paths.txt' --type 'BrainMRI' --HITL False --transferModel data/models/DQN_multiscale_brain_mri_point_pc_ROI_45_45_45/model-600000 CNN FC

-You can also specify which variables that shouldb be trainable by the argument --trainable as trainable groups in any combo of variable groups from above for example
+You can also specify which variables that should be trainable by the argument --trainable as trainable groups in any combo of variable groups from above, for example

 --trainable CNN FC will train everything and is the default value --trainable FC will only train variable group FC and so on